Graph-Conditional Flow Matching for Relational Data Generation: Background

 \section{Background}

-Flow matching is an emerging framework for training continuous normalizing flows (CNFs), a deep generative model that models the transformation of random noise into samples from the target distribution as an ordinary differential equation (ODE).
+\subsection{Continuous Normalizing Flows}

-\subsection{Continuous normalizing flows}
+Flow matching \cite{lipman2022flow} is an emerging framework for training continuous normalizing flows (CNFs), a deep generative model that learns to transform random noise into target distributions through ordinary differential equations.

-Given data $\data \in \mathbb{R}^d$ sampled from an unknown data distribution $q(\data)$ and a time-dependent vector field $v : [0,1] \times \mathbb{R}^d \rightarrow \mathbb{R}^d $, also called velocity, a continuous normalizing flow $\phi : [0,1] \times \mathbb{R}^d \rightarrow \mathbb{R}^d $ is a transformation defined by the following ODE:
+Given data $\data \in \mathbb{R}^d$ sampled from an unknown data distribution $q(\data)$ and a time-dependent vector field $v : [0,1] \times \mathbb{R}^d \rightarrow \mathbb{R}^d $, also called \textit{velocity}, a continuous normalizing flow $\varphi : [0,1] \times \mathbb{R}^d \rightarrow \mathbb{R}^d $ is a transformation defined by the following ODE:

-This transformation can be used to map a given tractable distribution $p_0(\data)$ (e.g., a Gaussian) into a more complex distribution $p_1(\data)$, which density can be in theory computed using the change of variables rule.
-The family of density functions $p_t(\data)$ for $t \in [0,1]$ is known as the probability density path, and $v_t$ is said to generate the probability density path $p_t(\data)$.
+This transformation can be used to map a given tractable distribution $p_0(\data)$ (e.g., a Gaussian) into a more complex distribution $p_1(\data)$.
+The family of density functions $p_t(\data)$ for $t \in [0,1]$ is known as the \textit{probability density path}, and $v_t$ is said to generate the probability density path $p_t(\data)$.